rizalierodel-sudo/CCM101-rrodel/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-provider-comparison.md

 ### 1. Which cloud provider offers the broadest range of services?
 Explain your answer.

-[AWS offers the broadest range of services among the three major cloud providers.
-As the first major cloud provider, AWS has had the longest time to develop its service portfolio and has the most mature ecosystem of third-party integrations and community resources [citation:3].](https://github.com/rizalierodel-sudo/CCM101-rrodel/blob/main/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-provider-comparison.md)
+I think AWS offers the broadest range of cloud services among the three providers.
+It has many different services for computing, storage, networking, databases, security, and other cloud needs, giving users more options depending on what they need.

 ### 2. Which cloud platform would you recommend for an organization that primarily uses Microsoft products?
 Why?